JetBrains/resharper-ultimate-whatsnew/README.md

 This solution serves to showcase improvements introduced in new releases of ReSharper Ultimate products in a compact and code-centric way.

-To JetBrains employees, it allows reusing sample code across all kinds of communications related to a particular ReSharper Ultimate release, such as blog posts, web help, social media updates, videos and live demos
+To JetBrains employees, it allows reusing sample code across all kinds of communications related to a particular ReSharper Ultimate release, such as blog posts, web help, social media updates, videos and live demos.

 To users of ReSharper Ultimate products, it helps get an overview of changes in a particular release by reading code and playing with it.